walterfreeman/phy211/faq.md

 * You will miss an exam
 * You need high-level assistance with anything

-The **recitation teaching assistants** are PhD students in physics who work as junior instructors as part of their training.
+The **graduate teaching assistants** are PhD students in physics who work as junior instructors as part of their training.
 They are in charge of leading recitations, grading homework, and grading exams.
 They also hold help hours in the Physics Clinic.